Ms Annie Hawkins

 PMS and PMDD symptoms may be treated with:

-At Welbeck, London’s leading paediatric gynaecologists use the latest innovations in healthcare to accurately diagnose and treat a wide range of conditions in state-of-the-art facilities.
+At Welbeck, London’s leading paediatric gynaecologists use the latest innovations in healthcare to accurately diagnose and treat a wide range of conditions in our world-class outpatient centre.
 Your child will receive the best possible care in a welcoming and supportive environment where you both feel listened to.

 With access to colleagues across other specialities, our consultants are also able to refer within the Welbeck ecosystem if needed to ensure your child receives the best possible treatment as quickly as possible, all under one roof.